The smell of sweet puppy breath. There is nothing like it in the world.

 Can I Paint My Puppies Nails?

 Yes.
 But you should use special dog nail polish that is free from the chemicals in human nail polish.
 Just make sure to keep a hold of them until it’s dry so they don’t lick it off.
+(You can find dog nail polish on Amazon by clicking here.)

 Why are my Puppy’s Nails Peeling?